rice7th/swef/README.md

 - [ ] iPadOS (same as iOS)

-Places where it does NOT work (or it should not):
+#### Platforms where it does NOT work (or it should not):
 - [ ] Redox (we have hope since we have an actual rust lua interpreter)
 - [ ] BlackBerry OS
 - [ ] TempleOS (unless someone writes a lua interpreter in holyc i dont see that coming)

 For the rest it should work fine on tons of platforms.
-At least where Lua is supported, and Lua is built in ANSI C, meaning that it can be compiled everywhere.
+At least where Lua is supported, and Lua is built in ANSI C, meaning that it can be compiled nearly everywhere, with some patches.
 If your os is not supported (e.g. no ascii available or the os is not recognised) you can enjoy a cute cat art that changes breeed randomly as a replacement.
 If you REALLY want a new ascii art for your system, then please submit a github issue.
 ## Features
 - [x] OS name